Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Numerical experiments

-We first consider three 6D densities from \citet{Jarvenpaa2019_sl} with different characteristics: a Gaussian density called 'Simple', a fairly challenging banana-shaped density 'Banana' and a multimodal density 'Multimodal'.
-The variance of the log-density evaluations $\sigma_n^2(\Btheta)$ is constant (so that it does not depend on the magnitude of the log-density) and is here treated as an unknown hyperparameter to be estimated together with the GP hyperparameters $\Bphi$.
-We use $\sigma_n=1$ for Banana and Multimodal and $\sigma_n=2$ for the Simple log-density to make this test case more challenging.
-Algorithm \ref{alg:probmh} is run for $i_{\text{MH}}=10^5$ iterations and the first quarter of the samples is neglected as burn-in.
+We first consider three 6D densities from \citet{Jarvenpaa2019_sl} with different characteristics: a Gaussian density called `Simple', a banana-shaped density `Banana' and a multimodal density `Multimodal'.
+The variance of the log-density evaluations $\sigma_n^2(\Btheta)$ is here constant and estimated together with the GP hyperparameters $\Bphi$.
+We use $\sigma_n=1$ for Banana and Multimodal and $\sigma_n=2$ for the Simple log-density.
+Further details of the target densities are given in \appe{} \ref{appsec:toymodel_details} and some additional results in \appe{} \ref{appsec:synth_add_res}.
 The number of initial evaluations is $t_{\text{init}}=10$.
-Details on the log-densities are given in \appe{} \ref{appsubsec:toymodel_details}.
+Algorithm \ref{alg:gpmh} is run for $i_{\text{MH}}=10^5$ iterations.